 Chipped or discolored teeth can be embarrassing.
 Luckily, there are a number of cosmetic surgery treatments that can help you restore the natural look of your teeth.
-One such treatment is tooth bonding: a practice where a dental specialist applies tooth-colored resins with the help of adhesives or high-intensity light to restore the shape, size and color of teeth.
+One such treatment is tooth bonding: a practice where a dental clinic and specialist applies tooth-colored resins with the help of adhesives or high-intensity light to restore the shape, size and color of teeth.
 It is called tooth bonding because it entails literal bonding of the resin to the surface of the teeth.
 Here is a brief account of the procedure (its uses, application and pros and cons) to help you understand its benefits better.

 Uses of teeth bonding

 Dental bonding can fix a number of dental problems some of which include but are not limited to:

 - Repair and restoration of a decayed tooth with composite resin.

 - Reconstruction of a cracked or chipped tooth